 That tail gunner lived to fly and fight again, and the last I heard he had completed his tour of duty.
-Whether or not I was instrumental in saving his life by stopping that morphine injection isn't important-it was
+Whether or not I was instrumental in saving his life by stopping that morphine injection isn't important--it was just that we had to work together regardless of rank or ancestry.

-The tunnel gunner that helped me with him was Jewish, I'm a Japanese American, the bombardier of our crew was a German, the left waist gunner was an Irishman.
-Later I flew with an American Indian pilot and a Polish tunnel gunner.
+The tunnel gunner that helped me with him was Jewish, I'm a Japanese-American, the bombardier of our crew was a German, the left waist gunner was an Irishman.
+Later I flew with an American Indian pilot and a Polish tunner gunner.
 What difference did it make?
 We had a job to do, and we did it with a kind of comradeship that was the finest thing in the world.